2XL/cookiecutter-terms/README.md

   npm run eject
     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!
+If you do this, you can't go back!

 We suggest that you begin by typing: